“Time is an inelastic resource. No matter how high the demand, we cannot rent, hire or buy more of it.”

 According to Tom Corley, author of Change Your Habits, Change Your Life, 88% of financially successful people read at least 30 minutes a day.
 If you select a book, just chip away at it by reading ‘x’ number of pages a day.
 Don’t know which book to start with?
 Try Corley’s book noted above, or The Wisdom of Crowds by James Surowiecki, or A Whole New Mind by Daniel Pink, or Essentialism: The Disciplined Pursuit of Less by Greg McKeown, or Orbiting the Giant Hairball by Gordon MacKenzie, or Leaders Eat Last by Simon Sinek, or Rhythm: How to Achieve Breakthrough Execution and Accelerate Growth by Patrick Thean, or Predictable Results: How Successful Companies Tackle Growth Challenges and Win (co-authored by myself and my fellow consultants at Rhythm Systems).
 If you need more, just let me know…

 Don’t work on airplanes.
-Give yourself a break by not working on airplanes.
+Give yourself a break by not working on airplanes, treat it as "you" time, not work time.
 Instead, use the time to relax, read a magazine, thumb through a book, play video games, watch a movie.
 In short: Chill!
 Phil Libin, former CEO of Evernote, put it this way when interviewed by The Washington Post: “Like everyone else, I used to just work on airplanes—I'd use that as a time to catch up on things.
 And [then] I stopped.
 I basically said when I'm on a plane, I won't work.
 I'll read, I'll play video games, I'll sleep, I'll watch movies, but I don't work.
 It makes me look forward to flying.
 I can get off a long flight, and actually be kind of relaxed."
+If you're a mid market CEO you probably don't take all of your vacation days, so use this time to relax and unwind.
+The average CEO works 9.7 hours per weekday and at least one weekend day.

 Get an Executive Coach.
 In a study by the International Coaching Federation, in consultation with PricewaterhouseCoopers LLP and the Association Resource Centre, Inc., the mean ROI of executive coaching was 7 times the initial investment, and over a quarter of coaching clients reported a stunning ROI of 10 to 49 times the cost.
 There’s a domino effect when you expedite your decision-making or when you improve your business sense and expertise as a leader.
 Learning how to lead differently catapults your ability to influence more productive behaviors of those around you.